Submissions

 • During the article submission process, the inclusion of an ORCID ID is mandatory for all authors.
 The ORCID identifier can be obtained free of charge at: https://orcid.org/register.

-• The paper submitted to BioscHealth must not be under consideration for publication elsewhere.
+• The article submitted to BioscHealth cannot be under review for publication in another journal.

-• The article cannot have been published in any other journal.
+• The article cannot have been published in another journal.

-• The approved article is property of BioscHealth, and its subsequent publication in other media, both print and online, is not allowed.
+• The approved article becomes the property of BioscHealth, and its subsequent publication in other media, whether print or online, is not permitted.

-• After the article is approved, no changes in the authors' names will be allowed.
+• After the article is approved, no changes to the authors' names will be allowed.

 • Authors who wish to reproduce any figure, table, or text from another source must obtain permission from the copyright owner(s).
 This evidence of permission must be included upon submission of the article.